aicore/core-analytics-client-lib/README.md

 ```
 This will create a global `analytics` variable which can be used to access the analytics APIs.

+NB: The script is loaded async, so it will not block other js scripts. `analytics.event` api can be called anytime
+after the above code and need not wait for the script load to complete.

 ## Raising analytics events
 We can now start logging analytics events by calling `analytics.event` API.